gazolla/GroqClientApiKotlin/README.md

 ## Documentation

-For complete documentation, see the [project Wiki](https://github.com/yourusername/groq-api-kotlin/wiki) or the [API documentation](https://yourusername.github.io/groq-api-kotlin/).
+For complete documentation, see the [API documentation](HOWTOUSE.md).

 ## Building from Source